20 Small Business Tips and Tricks to Help You Grow

 You can automate the repetitive tasks that slow your business down, which means you can spend more time on the things that move your business forward.

 For example, if you have a scheduling tool, you can use it to schedule meetings, meetings with your clients, and appointments.
-You can also automate a process to schedule events for your employees, such as weekly meetings or team offsites.
+You can also automate a process to schedule employee events, such as weekly meetings or team offsites.

 If you need help automating your business, check out the free automation tool, Zapier.
-It’s the easiest way to automate processes across apps and websites.
-Zapier makes it easy to connect your favourite tools and create workflows that run automatically.
+It's the easiest way to automate processes across apps and websites.
+Zapier makes connecting your favourite tools easy and creates workflows that run automatically.

 9 – Have a great website